atlas-doc/doc/atlas-api-documentation/api-reference/shopping-and-ticketing/search.md

 * For the airlines which support pass through payment method, we would set `supportCreditTransPayment` to `1` and present the vendor's fare in the `vendorFare` element.
 Alternatively, if the airline doesn't support pass through payment method, we would set `supportCreditTransPayment` to `0` and the `vendorFare` element will be `null`.
 * You can choose to show or hide `ancillaryProductElements` in search response, according to the configuration of each client in the backend system.
 * The 'links' element will have the link to the terms and conditions of the airlines.
-* Display Currency is only to be used for display purposes.
-The amount in the response is not to be used for fare comparison or accounting purposes.
-The display currency conversion will be available in fares, taxes and ancillary baggage sections of the search and verify response.
-When the "vendorFare" element is available, the conversion will be from the vendor fare.
-In the absence of the "vendorFare" element, the conversion would be from the transacted fare.
 {% endhint %}

 ### Route Element Schema